Ostend-Bruges Airport looks back on a strong 2021: Record year for cargo and very promising passenger figures

 Ostend-Bruges Airport ends 2021 with excellent cargo results and hopeful passenger figures.
 The traded freight volume increased last year to 62,000 tons, the best result in ten years.
 Passenger numbers also recovered nicely.
-Our airport welcomed 221,000 passengers last year and is looking forward to 2022 with great optimism.
+The airport welcomed 221,000 passengers last year and is looking forward to 2022 with great optimism.

 Passenger numbers